Genivia/RE-flex/doc/index.md

       c++ ... -lreflexmin

-The regex converters and the Unicode tables that take up space are excluded from this minimized library.
+The regex Unicode converters and the Unicode tables that are not used at run time are excluded from the minimized library.

 🔝 [Back to table of contents](#)